yalamati/task-dashboard/README.md

 # Demo
-The detailed demo is available at https://youtu.be/r2L0ZnydWgk
+The detailed demo of the application is available at https://youtu.be/r2L0ZnydWgk

 # TaskDashboard